-Variance in Adjusted EPS (Non-G.
+Variance in Adjusted EPS (Non-GAAP)

-2Q 2020 vs. 2Q 2019 EPS Variances - Three Months Ended Varia
+2Q 2020 vs. 2Q 2019 EPS Variances - Three Months Ended Variation

-CECONY ^(a) Changes in rate plans \$ (0.02) Primarily reflects lower non-weather related steam net revenues due to lower usage by customers.
-Weather impact on steam revenues 0.01 Reflects the impact of warmer spring weather in the 2019 period.
-Operations and maintenance expenses 0.22 Reflects lower costs for pension and other postretirement benefits of \$0.12 a share, which are reconciled unde plans, lower regulatory assessments and fees that are collected in revenues from customers of \$0.07 a share, healthcare costs of \$0.03 a share, lower stock-based compensation of \$0.02 a share, and lower consultant coshare, offset in part by incremental costs associated with the Coronavirus Disease 2019 (COVID-19) pandemic share.
-Depreciation, property taxes and other tax matters (Reflects higher depreciation and amortization expense of \$(0.03) a share and higher property taxes of \$(0.07) of which are recoverable under the rate plans, offset in part by the Employee Retention Tax Credit under the C Aid, Relief, and Economic Security Act (CARES Act) of \$0.01 a share.
-Other (0.03) Primarily reflects foregone revenues from the suspension of customers' late payment charges and certain othe associated with COVID-19 of (0.04) a share and the dilutive effect of Con Edison's stock issuances of (0.01) Total CECONY \$ (0.01) O&R ^(a) Changes in rate plans 0.01 Reflects an electric base rate increase of \$0.01 a share under the company's rate plans.
+CECONY ^(a) ^ (0.00) Discribed for the law of the control Changes in rate plans \$ ' , Primarily reflects lower non-weather related steam net revenues due to lower usage by customers.
+Weather impact on steam revenues Reflects the impact of warmer spring weather in the 2019 period.
+Operations and maintenance expenses 0.22 Reflects lower costs for pension and other postretirement benefits of \$0.12 a share, which are reconciled under the rate plans, lower regulatory assessments and fees that are collected in revenues from customers of \$0.07 a share, lower healthcare costs of \$0.03 a share, lower stock-based compensation of \$0.02 a share, and lower consultant costs of \$0.01 a share, offset in part by incremental costs associated with the Coronavirus Disease 2019 (COVID-19) pandemic of \$(0.06) a share.
+Depreciation, property taxes and other tax matters (0.19) Reflects higher depreciation and amortization expense of \$(0.13) a share and higher property taxes of \$(0.07) a share, both of which are recoverable under the rate plans, offset in part by the Employee Retention Tax Credit under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) of \$0.01 a share.
+Other (0.03) Primarily reflects foregone revenues from the suspension of customers' late payment charges and certain other fees associated with COVID-19 of \$(0.04) a share and the dilutive effect of Con Edison's stock issuances of \$(0.01) a share.
+Total CECONY \$ (0.01) O&R ^(a) Changes in rate plans 0.01 Reflects an electric base rate increase of \$0.01 a share under the company's rate plans.
 Operations and maintenance expenses (0.01) Primarily reflects incremental costs associated with COVID-19.
-Other (0.01) Primarily reflects higher costs associated with components of pension and other postretirement benefits other cost of \$(0.01) a share.
-Total O&R \$ (0.01) Clean Energy Businesses Operating revenues less energy costs 0.01 Reflects higher revenues from renewable electric production projects of 0.02 a share, offset in part by lower 0.02 a share.
+Other (0.01) Primarily reflects higher costs associated with components of pension and other postretirement benefits other than service cost of \$(0.01) a share.
+Total O&R \$ (0.01) Clean Energy Businesses Operating revenues less energy costs 0.01 Reflects higher revenues from renewable electric production projects of \$0.02 a share, offset in part by lower energy services revenues of \$(0.01) a share.
 Operations and maintenance expenses 0.01 Primarily reflects lower energy services costs.
 Net interest expense 0.06 Primarily reflects lower unrealized losses on interest rate swaps in the 2020 period.
 HLBV effects 0.04 Primarily reflects lower losses from tax equity projects.
 Other 0.01 Primarily reflects the Employee Retention Tax Credit under the CARES Act.
-Total CEBs \$ 0.13 Con Edison Transmission JI.
-Total CET \$ - Other Parent company and consolidation adjustments \$ - Reported EPS (GAAP) \$ 0.11 HLBV effects of the Clean Energy Businesses (0.04) Net mark-to-market effects of the Clean Energy Businesses (0.05) Reflects unrealized losses on interest rate swaps, offset in part by unrealized wholesale energy gains.
+Total CEBs \$ 0.13 Con Edison Transmission Total CET \$ Other Parent company and consolidation adjustments \$ Reported EPS (GAAP) \$ 0.11 HLBV effects of the Clean Energy Businesses (0.04) Net mark-to-market effects of the Clean Energy Businesses (0.05) Reflects unrealized losses on interest rate swaps, offset in part by unrealized wholesale energy gains.
 Adjusted EPS (non-GAAP) \$ 0.02 a.
-Under the revenue decoupling mechanisms in the Utilities' New York electric and gas rate plans and the weather-normalization clause applicable to their gas businesses, revenues are generall by changes in delivery volumes from levels assumed when rates were approved.
-In general, the Utilities recover on a current basis the fuel, gas purchased for resale and purchased power cos supplying energy to their full-service customers.
+Under the revenue decoupling mechanisms in the Utilities' New York electric and gas rate plans and the weather-normalization clause applicable to their gas businesses, revenues are generally not affected by changes in delivery volumes from levels assumed when rates were approved.
+In general, the Utilities recover on a current basis the fuel, gas purchased for resale and purchased power costs they incur in supplying energy to their full-service customers.
 Accordingly, such costs do not generally affect Con Edison's results of operations.